About My Practice:

 - chronic illness

 - disabilities (as well as ADHD, LD, communication disorders, Aspergers, TBI, etc.)

-I see clients in individual, couples or family therapy.
-When my client is a child or someone who is developmentally delayed, I find it important to involve the parents, guardians or case managers/workers closely in the treatment process.
+I see clients for individual therapy.
+I also do Distance Counseling via SecureVideo.
 I am interested in forming a collaborative relationship with my clients in which we together decide the goals and length of treatment.

 Appointments and Fees: